abhiTronix/vidgear/docs/installation/poetry_install.md

         sudo apt install -y python3-picamera2 --no-install-recommends
         ```

-    === "Installation using `pip`"
+    === "Installation using `poetry`"

         !!! danger "This is **NOT** the recommended way to install Picamera2."

-        However, if you wish to install Picamera2 with all the GUI (Qt and OpenGL) dependencies with pip, use:
+        However, if you wish to install Picamera2 with all the GUI (Qt and OpenGL) dependencies with poetry, use:

         ```sh
         sudo apt install -y python3-libcamera python3-kms++
         sudo apt install -y python3-pyqt5 python3-prctl
-        sudo apt install -y libatlas-base-dev ffmpeg python3-pip pip3 install numpy --upgrade
+        sudo apt install -y libatlas-base-dev ffmpeg python3-pip python3 -m poetry add numpy
-        pip3 install picamera2[gui]
+        python3 -m poetry add picamera2[gui]
         ```

         Or, If you **DON'T** want the GUI dependencies, use: